hoangtu0701/binger-extension/README.md

 4. ICE candidates exchanged via Firebase
 5. Connected - signaling data cleaned up

-### Iframe Reset Flow (Fullscreen Toggle)
+### Iframe Reset Flow

+The call iframe is destroyed and recreated whenever either user toggles fullscreen or switches audio mode.
+This guarantees a fresh `getUserMedia` call with the correct audio constraints.

 1. Extension sends `cleanupCall` to old iframe via postMessage
 2. Old iframe removes its Firebase user entry and signals
 3. Old iframe sends `cleanupDone` confirmation
-4. Extension destroys old iframe, creates new one with same `roomId` and `uid`
+4. Extension destroys old iframe, creates new one with same `roomId`, `uid`, and current `audioMode` baked into the URL
 5. New iframe clears remaining signals, registers with same UID key
+6. New iframe reads `audioMode` from URL params and sets it before `getUserMedia` runs
-6. New iframe determines offerer role (stable - UIDs never change) and starts signaling
+7. New iframe determines offerer role (stable - UIDs never change) and starts signaling
-7. Extension sends current theme to new iframe via `setTheme` postMessage
+8. Extension sends current theme and cam/mic state to new iframe via postMessage

+When User A triggers a reset, the extension also writes a `resetIframeFlag` to Firebase.
+User B's listener detects the flag (ignoring flags written by themselves), triggering their own iframe reset.
+Both users reconnect with fresh WebRTC connections.

 ### Call Iframe Theming